pdaniele/AB2C/Objective 1 - Trends/O1_Analysis_Plan.md

 1. Flowchart showing breakdown by Age, Sex, SES after exclusions
 2. Number of incident AF cases by year, prevalence over time.
-3. Percentage receiving OAC over time.
+3. Percentage initiated on OAC over time (2005 to 2016).
-4. Percentage initiated on each drug over time (NO OAC, Warfarin, NOAC-by type).
-Overall, Age, Sex, SES.
+4. Percentage initiated on each drug over time, Warfarin vs NOAC (All), and NOAC by Type.
+Repeat overall, age, sex, and SES.
 (Trends in incident cases)
 5. Forest plot of unadjusted and adjusted odds ratios for initial drug prescription.

 ##### Planned Tables